Corni33/CarND_P2_TrafficSigns/README.md

 The GTSRB data set contains 34799 training examples, 4410 validation examples and 12630 testing images that each belong to one of 43 classes.
 All images in the data set have a size of 32x32 pixels.
-These statistics are calculated in the code cells 1 of the notebook.
+These statistics are calculated in the first code cell of the notebook.

 ####**2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.**

 An exploratory visualization of the GTSRB data set is performed in the code cells 2 to 5 of the notebook.

-**Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...**

-![alt text][image1]
+After examining the number of training examples per class, some of the classes with relatively many and some of the classes with relatively few examples are sampled and plotted.

 ###Design and Test a Model Architecture